Content Delivery Platforms and Paligo CCMS: Powering Multi-Channel Documentation

 Managing Technical Limitations

-Let’s talk about the unique formatting requirements for each channel a little more.
-It’s not uncommon to create and manage technical content using different tools to support different channels.
-PDF content is created and managed as Word or Google Docs; In-app help content is managed using Help-authoring tools like Robohelp; and help center articles are managed using the authoring tools of the help center solution.
+PDF content is created and managed in Word or Google Docs.
+In-app help content is managed using help-authoring tools like RoboHelp.
+Help center articles are managed using the authoring tools of the help center solution.
 It’s the same technical content, managed three different ways, using three different tools.
-Keeping those environments in sync whenever there is an update to the content (large or small) is a time-consuming and error-prone manual process.

 Supporting Multilingual Experiences

 Depending on your business requirements, you may need to translate your technical content into more than one language.
 Imagine doing that when you have multiple channels that manage content in different tools.
-Now, add in needing to localize that content to support regional differences, such as the product name or the features available.
-Providing documentation in multiple languages requires careful coordination to maintain consistency.
-Managing updates across translations without introducing errors or delays adds complexity.

 Preparing for an AI-Infused Present and Future